POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     mygrid.add_column('period_years', new_column_data, where='final_values', overwrite=False)

-The four arguments are a string with the name of the new field, the data to be stored in there, to which component of the `PSyGrid` object it should get added, and whether a field with the same name should be overwritten, if it already exists.
+The four arguments are a string with the name of the new field, the data to be stored in there, to which component of the :samp:`PSyGrid` object it should get added, and whether a field with the same name should be overwritten, if it already exists.

 .. warning::
-    The new data has to have as many entries as the `PSyGrid` object has runs.
+    The new data has to have as many entries as the :samp:`PSyGrid` object has runs.

 .. note::
     Currently, the parameter :samp:`where` only supports the value 'final_values'.

 Join two or more `PSyGrid` objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are different reasons, why you create several `PSyGrid` objects which you
+There are different reasons, why you create several :samp:`PSyGrid` objects
-would like to combine to a single one later, e.g. adding reruns.
-There is a
+which you would like to combine to a single one later, e.g. adding reruns.
-functionality to do this for you.
-To avoid too many conflicts of possible
+There is a functionality to do this for you.
+To avoid too many conflicts of
-modifications of already loaded `PSyGrid` objects, this function is not part of
+possible modifications of already loaded :samp:`PSyGrid` objects, this function
-the `PSyGrid`-object class.
-Instead it take a list of paths to the hdf5 files
+is not part of the :samp:`PSyGrid`-object class.
+Instead it take a list of
-containing `PSyGrid` objects to be combined to a new one.
-Those are the two
+paths to the hdf5 files containing :samp:`PSyGrid` objects to be combined to a
-required arguments of the :samp:`join_grids` function.
-Additionally, you can
+new one.
+Those are the two required arguments of the :samp:`join_grids`
-specify the arguments :samp:`compression`, :samp:`description`, and
+function.
+Additionally, you can specify the arguments :samp:`compression`,
-:samp:`verbose`.
-The :samp:`join_grids` function will check, whether the grids
+:samp:`description`, and :samp:`verbose`.
+The :samp:`join_grids` function will
-are compatible and join them if possible.
+check, whether the grids are compatible and join them if possible.

 .. note::
     If there are common systems in two or more grids, this routine will only
     put the last run with same initial conditions in the newly combined
-    `PSyGrid` object.
+    :samp:`PSyGrid` object.

 We recommend to use the :ref:`post-processing pipeline <pipeline>` to create
 and join grids.